JimzDK/Fivem-Discord-Bot/README.md

    > Example: Online: 420/1000.

 - <b> Attachments only channel </b>
-   > Prevents everything beside attachments (pictures, videos etc.) from being sent in a your choise of channels, ex. for ingame-pictures only channel.
+   > Prevents everything beside attachments (pictures, videos etc.) from being sent in channels of your choise, ex. for ingame-pictures only channel.

 # Moderation Commands
 - <b> /clear \<amount\> </b>